aniketsr/expression-evaluator/README.md

 * NOTE : Evaluator does not handle any special symbol.

+## Release 0.3

+### Evaluator allows user to perform four basic arithmetic operations on any number of operands(positive integers) including zero.
+* Evaluator can perform addition, subtraction, multiplication, division.

+* Any number of operands are allowed.

+* User has to give operands and operator. eg. `12*10-20*2-75+25`

+* Space is not allowed in expression. eg. `12*10 -20* 2- 75+ 25`

+* Evaluator works for positive integers including zero.

+* NOTE : Evaluator does not handle any special symbol.

 ## How To Use This Project On Your System :-